LeTechie/WiFiRecon/README.md

      ```
    - You should see the installed version of Python.

-# Step #2: Running the WiFiRecon
+# Step #2: Running WiFiRecon
-- Download/ Clone the repo, then extract.
+- Download the repo, then extract.
 - Navigate/Open a terminal from the same folder where main.py and its dependencies are located.

 1. **Run the Script**: